Good Newwz: Pre-production

 This film's name was announced on Twitter.
 It is Dosanjh's first film under the banner of Dharma Productions.

 Filming

 Filming commenced in December 2018, with Dosanjh and Advani filming their scenes.
 Kumar and Kapoor joined filming in January and announced it by posting on Instagram.
 During a recent interview and in a Twitter post, Kumar said about Kapoor, "We are extremely fond of each other.
 Bebo and Lolo tease me about the amount of money I’m making and I tease them about having a flat in every building in Bandra.
 That's our fun banter."
-Anjana Sukhani joined the cast, and his was revealed to be Kumar's sister.
+Anjana Sukhani joined the cast, and she was revealed to be Kumar's sister.
 The filming was finished in the first week of April 2019.

 Release

 The film was slated to release on 6 September but was pushed to 29 November, and pushed again to release on 25 December 2019, on the festival of Christmas.